awsdocs/aws-sdk-for-javascript-v3/doc_source/webpack.md

     filename: 'bundle.js'
   },
-   // Enable WebPack to use the 'path' package. reoslve:{
+   // Enable WebPack to use the 'path' package. resolve:{
-  fallback: { path: require.resolve("path-browserify"}
+  fallback: { path: require.resolve("path-browserify")}
   }
   /**
   * In Webpack version v2.0.0 and earlier, you must tell
   * webpack how to use "json-loader" to load 'json' files.
   * To do this Enter 'npm --save-dev install json-loader' at the
   * command line to install the "json-loader' package, and include the
   * following entry in your webpack.config.js.
-   module: {
+  * module: {
     rules: [{test: /\.json$/, use: use: "json-loader"}] }
   **/